Contact Us (800) IS-FIBER • 508-992-6464

 Crystallization in Epoxy

 If epoxy is left in a cold environment it can become more susceptible to crystallization where you would then need to heat the material to melt the crystals before use.
-First steps in dealing with crystallization can be found in this article blog: Crystallization in Epoxies: Steps for You to Spot it – and Fix It.
+The first steps in dealing with crystallization can be found in this article blog: Crystallization in Epoxies: Steps for You to Spot it – and Fix It.

 Crystallization, a natural phenomenon where the epoxy can look cloudy or milky or form crystals, can happen in any epoxy, and for no reason even if stored correctly.
 Additional information regarding identifying and reversing this phenomenon can be found in this article blog: Crystallization in Epoxies: How to Identify and Reverse It